catseye/Oxcart/README.md

 1 is pushed onto the stack and `%` is evaluated again.
 But this time `%` gets a 1 and a 0, which is not a continuation, so things continue as usual.
 The result is only the initial 3 on the stack.

+### Infinite loop

+So we want to write an infinite loop.
+In high-level terms, we need to save the current continuation as k.
+(Note that when we continue k, we'll end up back at this point.)
+Then we want to continue k.
+(Note that, since we end up back at that point, we never get here.)

+We can write this in Oxcart as:

+    S:0^%

+(We don't write this as a Falderal test, because we want all our tests to terminate.
+But it is provided as a discrete program in the `eg/` directory, if you want to run it.)

+### Controlled loop

+TBW

 [Carriage]: https://catseye.tc/node/Carriage
 [Equipage]: https://catseye.tc/node/Equipage